codelearncreate/toolkit/src/collections/guides/device-handling.md

 ## Suggestions

+### Creating and Demonstrating Guidelines

-* Prepare a clear and straightforward guideline for handling the devices.
+Prepare a clear and straightforward guideline for handling the devices.
 Use simple language and visuals if necessary, especially for children who may have communication challenges.

-* Before distributing the devices to the participants, explain the guideline to them and demonstrate how to handle a device correctly.
+Before distributing the devices to the participants, explain the guideline to them and demonstrate how to handle a device correctly.
 Show them the dos and don'ts to avoid accidental damage or mishandling to reinforce the guidelines.

+### Using Protective Measures

-* Whenever possible, use devices specifically designed for children.
+Whenever possible, use devices specifically designed for children.
 Kid-friendly devices are more likely to withstand the wear and tear of a collaborative workshop.

-* If using fragile or sensitive devices, such as tablets or laptops, consider adding protective cases or covers to prevent damage in case of accidental drops.
+If using fragile or sensitive devices, such as tablets or laptops, consider adding protective cases or covers to prevent damage in case of accidental drops.

-* Using shock-absorbent materials on the surface area where the activities are taking place can minimize potential damages.
+Using shock-absorbent materials on the surface area where the activities are taking place can minimize potential damages.

+### Facilitator Support and Supervision

-* Have a facilitator or team member close by during the activity to provide additional support and supervision and remind participants about proper handling techniques and intervene if they notice any unsafe behaviors.
+Have a facilitator or team member close by during the activity to provide additional support and supervision and remind participants about proper handling techniques and intervene if they notice any unsafe behaviors.